FALL 2017 D-Clearance Schedule & Guidelines for PRODUCTION GRADS

-THIS D-CLEARANCE PROCEDURE ONLY APPLIES TO PRODUCTION (CTPR) COURSES.
+THIS D-CLEARANCE PROCEDURE ONLY APPLIES TO PRODUCTION (CTPR) COURSES AND MFA PRODUCTION STUDENTS.

 For all other classes, you may register at your designated date/time according to your MyUSC registration page.